-Rather than find decreasing disparities according to the relative differences in receipt of CABG (as was probably the most common approach at the time), authors rely on absolute difference to find incentive program increases disparities.
-Study causes numerous researchers to recommend including disparities measure in pay-forperformance.
+Rather than find decreasing disparities according to the relative differences in receipt of CABG (BLUE) (as was probably the most common approach at the time), authors rely on absolute difference (GREEN) to find incentive program increases disparities.
+Study causes numerous researchers to recommend including disparities measure in P4P programs.

-Table 22.
-Illustration of Changes in Absolute Differences over Time to Outcomes of Low (A) and High (B) Prevalence (Re Pay for Performance)
+Table 26.
+Illustration of Changes in Absolute Differences over Time to Low Frequency Outcomes (A) and High Frequency Outcomes (B) (Re Pay for Performance)